Trends in Class Certification

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-The past decade has witnessed significant development in class action certification standards in the antitrust context, and the past year has been no exception.
-Questions of predominance continue to be at the forefront, although the numerosity requirement has also been put to the test.
-This chapter places these issues of class certification in context by tracing the standards of certification and discussing the evolution of the ‘rigorous analysis’ requirement now required by federal courts.
-It then spotlights notable decisions from the past year that have grappled with challenges to the sufficiency of plaintiffs’ statistical models used to demonstrate the preponderance of class-wide questions, principally on the issue of showing class-wide harm, and with the number of putative class members required to be sufficiently numerous for certification.
+Class action lawsuits are on the rise, both in terms of litigation spending and the number of cases.
+Companies reportedly spent $3.5 billion on class action defense in 2022 – a record amount likely driven by larger claims and more companies facing class actions.
+Meanwhile, courts have continued to perform their gatekeeping function at the certification stage.
+Questions of whether common issues are truly predominant have remained at the forefront, with a continued focus on the issue of standing.
+This chapter discusses these issues of class certification in the antitrust context by tracing the standards of certification and discussing the evolution of the ‘rigorous analysis’ required by federal courts.
+It then spotlights notable decisions from the past few years that have grappled with challenges to the sufficiency of plaintiffs’ statistical models used to demonstrate the preponderance of classwide questions, principally on the issue of showing classwide harm, and with the number of putative class members required to be sufficiently numerous for certification.

 Standards for class certification

 Claims of anticompetitive conduct often involve allegations of harm to a large number of market participants.
 It is no surprise, then, that such antitrust claims are often brought under Rule 23 of the Federal Rules of Civil Procedure (FRCP), which allows for the collective representation of a large group of plaintiffs allegedly injured by the same conduct.
 But while antitrust disputes continue to account for a significant share of all active class actions, that share has fallen over the past few years, along with the total number of antitrust cases filed (see chart below).

 Labor and employment cases and consumer fraud cases were the most common types of disputes litigated on a classwide basis in 2022, with antitrust cases coming in sixth.